QuinB6248/final-assignment-client/README.md

 Actions
 The store is what holds your state.
 Actions are what you send to the store to change the store.
 The reducers define how the state of the store changes when an action is dispatched.

+The synchronous and pure flow of data through Redux’s components is well-defined with distinct,simple roles.
+Action creators create objects → objects are dispatched to the store → the store invokes reducers → reducers generate new state → listeners are notified of state updates.

 * react-redux
 It lets your React components read data from a Redux store, and dispatch actions to the store to update data
 * redux-thunk